DanDHR/DNA_Alignment/README.md

 _This code identifies the most similar sequence between a mystery dna sequence of a dog breed and a list of dna sequences from another 99 dog breeds.
-Futhermore, the code will provide the user with additional information, in the form of:
+Futhermore, the code will provide the user with additional information, in the form of:_<br />
-1)Shell output that details the statistics of the sequence similarity scores 2)A plot of the phylogenetic tree of those dog breeds. _<br />
+_1) Shell output that details the statistics of the sequence similarity scores._<br />
+_2) A plot of the phylogenetic tree of those dog breeds._<br />

 # DNA_Alignment